kryptogo/jobs/README.md

 - Excellent English ability
 - Passion to research and innovation, independent problem solver and good teamwork

-#### Software Engineer - Security

-Given breaches are the number one cause of death among digital currency companies, security is core to our mission and has been a key competitive differentiator for us as we scale.
-If you crave a real adversary but find yourself responding to generic phishing and yet another piece of adware…we should talk.

-**Responsibilities**：

-- Build/deploy/maintain security controls, instrumentation, and detection infrastructure
-- Investigate security events, or better yet, automate the investigation and remediation of security events
-- Conduct in-depth research on attacker profiles and infrastructure to better predict and prevent future attacks

-**Requirements**：

-- Significant experience in incident detection, incident response, and forensics
-- Proficient in a modern high-level language (Go preferred)
-- Strong understanding of GCP services and architectures
-- Experience mitigating DDoS attacks
-- Experience with executing incident response in virtual and containerized environments
-- Experience conducting research on threat actors and their methodologies

-#### Software Engineer - Algo-Trading

-**Responsibilities**：

-- Develop and implement algorithmic trading systems
-- Develop machine learning algorithm to help us understand key industry trends in algo development

-**Requirements**：

-- Strong technical skills in Python
-- Familiar with Algorithm

-**Nice to have**：

-- Solid hands on experience in hedge funds
-- Familiar with modern machine learning method

-#### Software Engineer - Machine Learning

-**Responsibilities**：

-- Actively monitor and identify data disparities and suspicious activity early
-- Detect money laundering activities and prevent the adverse effects they create, including disciplinary action, substantial fines, and damage to a company’s reputation
-- File suspicious activity report by data from transaction history, KYC, CIP (customer identification program), PEP (politically exposed person), and AML (anti-money laundering)
-- Use AI-calculated credit rating to achieve customer segmentation and rank-ordering of AML alarms

-**Requirements**：

-- Takes initiative to identify & report problems and to drive resolution
-- Results oriented and has a high degree of accountability, commitment and responsibility
-- Extensive programming experience in Python
-- Experience with data-driven statistical or machine learning methods
-    - Strong preference for hands-on experience with TensorFlow or similar frameworks
-- Experience in querying complex schemas and relational databases

 #### Software Engineer - Frontend